NourSamir/etl_full_app/README.md

 ## ETL Full Application
-This project implements an ETL to extract the persons data from the public FakerAPI, Transform this data in terms of cleaning, mapping, pasing and generalization and loads this data into Sqlite DB.
+This project implements an ETL to extract the persons data from the public FakerAPI, Transform this data in terms of cleaning, mapping, parsing and generalization then loads the data into Sqlite DB.
 On the other side that project implements a web application (REST APIs) on top of our data to manipulate it in terms of getting some metrics and stats, display the data to our users and implement a report to help our users get more insights about their data.<br /> <br />